MLI-84

 The MLI-84 is a tracked Romanian infantry fighting vehicle currently in service with the Romanian Land Forces.
 It was derived from the chassis of the Soviet BMP-1 but possessing a lengthened hull, a 12.7×108mm DShK 1938/46 heavy machine gun mounted on the roof of the troop compartment and MLI-84M having Oerlikon KBA autocannon and new ATGMs.

 Development history

 In 1982 Romania purchased a license to produce 178 BMP-1 IFVs from the Soviet Union.
 At the same time, it received permission to modify the construction in order to adapt it to its industry.

 The decision of improving the old Soviet IFVs came in 1995.
 As a result of a Romanian-Israeli cooperation project, the new modernized MLI-84M variant was created.
-Since then, the Romanian Ministry of Defense spent over US$ 155 million to upgrade 99 vehicles.
+Since then, the Romanian Ministry of Defense spent around US$ 155 million to upgrade 99 vehicles for equipping three battalions.

 Description

 The most important improvement in the MLI-84 was the replacement of the Soviet UTD-20 (a 4-stroke airless-injection water-cooled multifuel 15.8-litre diesel V6 engine) with the domestically-produced 8V-1240-DT-S 4-stroke liquid-cooled diesel V8 engine.
 The new engine develops a more powerful 355 horsepower (265 kW), but is larger and heavier and thus required modification of the engine compartment to accommodate it.
 The fuel capacity was increased to 600 liters.
 Because of these modifications the length of the hull of the vehicle was increased by 60 centimeters to 7.335 meters, which in turn resulted in wider gaps between the roadwheels.
 The vehicle is also wider (3.15 m) and higher (2.11 m).
 The ground clearance has increased from 370 mm to 400 mm.
 The new engine has increased vehicle's maximal road speed to 70 km/h.

 The armament wasn't modified but a 12.7 mm DShK 1938/46 heavy machine gun was placed on a rotatable mount fitted on the left rear troop compartment roof hatch.
 It is operated by the trooper sitting next to the left rear door of the troop compartment which makes operating it while the infantry is dismounting impossible.

 Because of the mentioned modifications and additions, the weight of the vehicle increased to 16.6 tonnes and although the vehicle can still travel across water with little preparation, the amphibious ability was weakened.